-Former Chicago Transit Authority, this car was built in 1924 by the Cincinnati Car Compony.
-This car seats 52 passengers and weighs approximately 76,800lbs.
-This car was acquired from the Waterfront Electric Railway Museum, and was in the process of being converted from third rail electrical pickup to overhead electrical hookup.
+Former Chicago Transit Authority, this car was built in 1924 by the Cincinnati Car Company.
+This car seats 52 passengers and weighs approximately 76,800 lbs.
+This car was acquired from the Waterfront Electric Railway Museum, and was in the process of being converted from third rail electrical pickup to overhead electrical pickup.
 This makes for safer operations, especially for tourist based operations.

 PTC Snow Sweeper.
 Build in 1923.
-Picture shown is an example of what it looked like.
 Acquired from the Waterfront Electric Railway Museum, this piece of equipment was used to sweep snow off the tracks.
 This piece of equipment picks up electricity from an overhead wire.

 Built in 1932, this former B&O heavyweight serves as the Museum Car and Meeting Car.
 This will be painted into full Baltimore and Ohio paint with gray B&O lettering and renumbered back to its original number BO 3508.

-These are the coaches that have been used on the Bluebird Passenger train in years past.
-Upon competition to the various metal work needed to be done on the outside, they will be painted Pullman Green with black roofs and under frames before returning into regular service.
+These are the coaches that have been used on the Bluebird Passenger Train in years past.
+Upon competition to the various metal work needed to be done on the outside, they will be painted Pullman Green with black roofs and under frames before returning in regular service.

-This former Nickel Plate Bay Window caboose, which also served as Norfolk Western 557475 for some time, is in the process of being repainted into original NKP colors, as pictured in the model of NKP 432.
+This former Nickel Plate Bay Window caboose, which also served as Norfolk & Western 557475 for some time, is in the process of being repainted into original NKP colors.
 Used on the Bluebird in years past, we are working to get it on the train once again.

 This Grand Trunk Western railroad transfer caboose will serve various uses for the museum and in Grand Rapids and on the Bluebird Passenger Train.